-Evidence of financial hardship: This is your opportunity to present the “human” reasons as to why the bank should agree to modify your mortgage.
-Types of financial hardship that may warrant a loan modification include events like a divorce, death of a spouse, lost job, or serious medical issue.
+Evidence of financial hardship: This is your opportunity to present the human reasons for why the bank should modify your mortgage.
+Financial hardships that may warrant a loan modification include events like a divorce, the death of a spouse, a lost job, or a serious medical issue.

 The Lender’s Decision

-After you’ve decided to request a loan modification and have submitted your application, there are 3 potential responses that the lender may provide.
+After you request a loan modification and submit your application, the lender can respond in three ways.

 The lender accepts your loan modification request and you can begin taking advantage of the more affordable monthly mortgage payments.

 You’re granted a trial modification.
-The lender asks you to complete a trial of a few months to a year in order to determine whether you can make the modified mortgage payments on a schedule.
-If you’re successful and you submit additional documentation proving your financial ability to continue making payments, then you can expect the loan modification request to get approved.
+The lender asks you to complete a trial of a few months to a year to determine whether you can make the modified mortgage payments on a schedule.
+They may also ask you to submit documentation that proves you're able to continue making payments.
+If you do both successfully, the loan modification request will likely get approved.

-If you believe that your loan modification should have been accepted, the first thing you’ll want to do is prepare a Qualified Written Request (QWR).
-This is where you’ll ask the lender for information as to why they denied the modification.
-The law requires the lender to respond within a set period of time, often 30 to 45 days.
+If you believe that your loan modification should have been accepted, the first thing you’ll want to do is prepare a qualified written request (QWR).
+This is where you’ll ask the lender for information about why they denied the modification.
+The law requires the lender to respond within a set time period, often 30 to 45 days.
 If they don’t, they could be subject to legal penalties, including legal fees.

 Once you receive the lender’s response to your QWR, you can decide what to do next.
 Potential avenues to consider include: